-Our three hourly location specific forecasts are provided out to five days ahead.
+Our location specific forecasts are provided in hourly time steps for the first two days and then in three hourly time steps for days three to five.
 These give an indication of the most likely predominant weather conditions for that location for the time specified.
 For example, if our forecasts models predict sunny intervals with just a small chance of a short light shower, then the symbol which is displayed is likely to be the sunny interval symbol.
 This is because the predominant weather type during the period is sunny intervals.

 These forecasts take into account the weather in preceding and following hour to allow for small variations in timing, for example the 1500 forecast also takes into account our predications for 1400 and 1600.

 The site specific weather symbol forecasts should be used alongside the chance of rain/snow (probability of precipitation) forecast to give a more detailed view of the likely weather.
 The example below shows an example where the weather is expected to be cloudy.
 However the 20% value in the chance of rain/snow column shows that although predominately we expect the weather to be dry, there is still a small chance that rain may occur.

 This indicates the importance of considering both the weather symbol and chance of rain/snow together to give a complete picture of the expected weather conditions.

 When viewing forecasts and observations it is important to remember that this is subjective and we each view actual and forecast weather in different ways.
 For example, what one person considers cloudy another may consider sunny intervals.
 It is also sometimes possible to look in one direction and it to be cloudy with a shower approaching, but to look in the opposite direction and see blue skies.